 Skip to the content.

-Official repository for the ROS 2 course taught at Tecnológico de Monterrey, Campus Guadalajara.
+Official repository of the ROS 2 course taught at Tecnológico de Monterrey, Campus Guadalajara, in 2026.
 This course is designed for students in the Robotics and Intelligent Systems Engineering program and aims to provide a solid foundation in the use and development of ROS 2 Humble applications.

 Instructions to launch the ROS 2 Packages